O p e r a t i o n CHARLIE BRAVO

 OCB facilities may contain triggers for people with post-traumatic stress disorder.
 This is not the intention at all in an OCB facility, but loud noises are going to happen in the workshops.
 Veterans and visitors alike must prepare for these surroundings that may stimulate any of your senses in a negative way.

-Since OCB is open to contributions from the public, there may at any time be vandalism present at our facilities.
+Since OCB is open to contributions from the public, we must notify visitors that there may at any time be vandalism present at our facilities that we are not aware of.

 OCB's current policy is to include such content, provided it breaches neither any of OCB existing policies, nor the laws of the United States, where OCB is hosted.
 See a list of controversial issues for some examples of articles that may contain such content.
 None of these articles contain warnings.
 Categories of some controversial issues: mental health, politics and economics, history, religion, science, biology, and health, sex, sexuality, and gender identity, entertainment, environment, law and order, languages, philosophy, psychiatry, technology, media and culture, people, and or sports.

-In any case, OCB is a work in progress, and many parts of OCB facilities contain errors, bias, or duplication, or may simply need tender loving care.
+In any case, OCB is a work in progress tailored to the veteran demographic, and many parts of OCB facilities contain errors, bias, or duplication, or may simply need tender loving care.
 We encourage visitors to help us fix these problems.
-The great majority of our programs are written primarily or solely by individuals who may or may not be subject matter experts and may lack academic or professional credentials in the area, but are near-peer Veterans that have mission focus fully dedicated to the best experience possible for the Veterans that OCB provides services to.
+The great majority of our programs are written primarily or solely by individuals who may or may not be subject matter experts and may lack academic or professional credentials in the area but are near-peer Veterans that have mission focus fully dedicated to the best experience possible for the Veterans that OCB provides services to.

 OCB contains obscure information that would not be covered in a conventional Veteran mental health care facility.
 OCB's coverage is based on the interests of its Veteran participants.
 Visitors should not judge the importance of sensitive topics based on their visit to an OCB facility, nor assume that a topic is important merely because it is the subject of an OCB Veteran mental health objectionable, and possibly offensive topic.